okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/use-macros/index.md

 #### <span v-pre>`{{buttonText}}`</span>

 Inserts the button text based on the page context.
-The button takes the user back to the `buttonHref` when clicked. `{{back}}` is also supported for the same purpose.
+When a user selects the button, they are directed to the `buttonHref` URL.
+The `{{back}}` macro is also supported for the same purpose.

 #### <span v-pre>`{{buttonHref}}`</span>

-Inserts the href for the button
+Inserts the hyperlink for the button

 Example: